About Me (in a nutshell):

 My business leadership experience began at 24 (circa 1987) as a VP of marketing in commercial printing.
 I went on to work in print media as a director of advertising, formed an event coordination business, and stepped into the manufacturing sector as a director of national sales.

-During this time, I left a traumatic marriage that took me to my knees, while outwardly, I held it together for my young son.
-Inside was a completely different story.
+During this time, I left a long-term traumatic relationship.
 I was terrified of the unknown, ashamed (of being me), and managed my emotions by staying very, very busy.

 I’ve led community events, created collaborative efforts between business organizations, and trained people in customer relations and sales all over the country.
 Accomplishment?
 Yes.
 Did I over-extend myself at a cost to my well-being?
 Absolutely!